JennyGrahn/tac-toe/README.md

 ## Credits
-Pygame libary used (website)[https://www.pygame.org/docs/] tutorial on how to use https://www.youtube.com/watch?v=y9VG3Pztok8
+Pygame libary used (website)[https://www.pygame.org/docs/] tutorial on how to use (pygame)[https://www.youtube.com/watch?v=y9VG3Pztok8] Newbie guide for how to use (pygame)[https://www.pygame.org/docs/tut/newbieguide.html]

 ### Code
 ### Images and text
 ### README